sillygithubuser/Image-to-pepe/README.md

 If korean is not your language, follow these steps:

-1. to Chrome Extentions (chrome://extensions/)
+1.Open `manifest.json` file
+2.set title
+3.Go to chrome://extentions

-2.Turn on the develpoer mode
+4.Turn on the devoloper mode.

-3. upload the file.
-4.Congrats!!!
-You uploaded the malware!!!
+5.Upload the file